ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 So, you've raised a round of funding and you're looking to expand your team for the first time.
 How do you decide whether you need frontend engineers, backend engineers, DevOps engineers, etc.?
 Here are some general guidelines:

 **Listen to your team:** The people currently doing engineering are very likely to be vocal about where the biggest sources of inefficiency are, and where the most help is needed.
 Your job as a manager is to take in that perspective and extrapolate going forward.
-Is the team pointing out a problem that will disappear in two months, in which case hiring somebody wouldn t be appropriate?
+Is the team pointing out a problem that will disappear in two months, in which case hiring somebody wouldn't be appropriate?
 Or is the issue systemic in nature and likely to continue for the long haul?

 **Look for factors that are hurting produ-ctivity:** If your team is mostly frontend engineers and you're struggling with backend reliability, then that should be a sign that you need backend or DevOps engineering help. is same principle applies to testing, developer experience, etc.